 Origin of Firmware

-Firmware differed from hardware and software.
-It was not made up of instructions for the central processing unit (CPU) but a lower-level microcode that implements machine instructions.
+Firmware differs from hardware and software.
+It was not made up of instructions for the central processing unit (CPU).
+Instead, it uses a lower-level microcode that implements machine instructions.
 It exists between hardware and software, hence the name “firmware.”

 Today, the word “firmware” refers to any computer program tightly linked to hardware, including processor machine instructions for simple electronic devices like microwave ovens, remote controls, or computer peripherals.